app-generator/bulma-css/README.md

 </a>

 ### A beautiful and large components kit for Bulma

-Bulma-css is Free and Open Source.
+Bulma CSS is Free and Open Source.
 It does not change or add any CSS to the already one from Bulma Framework.
 It features multiple HTML elements that can be used in all web projects who's use Bulma CSS.

 ## CSS Components

-Bulma-css comes with 18+ Fully Coded CSS elements and layouts.
+Bulma Css  comes with 18+ Fully Coded CSS elements and layouts.

 ## Live code editor